Colin-b/pytest_httpx/README.md

         response = await client.get("http://test_url")
 ```

-In case more than one request is sent to the same URL, the responses will be sent in the registration order.

-First response will be sent as response of the first request and so on.

-If the number of responses is lower than the number of requests on an URL, the last response will be used to reply to all subsequent requests on this URL.

 If all responses are not sent back during test execution, the test case will fail at teardown.

 Default response is a 200 (OK) without any body for a GET request on the provided URL using HTTP/1.1 protocol version.

+### How response is selected

-Default matching is performed on the full URL, query parameters included.
+Default matching is performed on the full URL, query parameters included and the HTTP method.

+Registration order is kept while checking what response to send.

+In case more than one response match request, the first one not yet sent will be sent.

+In case all matching responses have been sent, the last registered one will be sent.

 ### Add JSON response